Mayday Parker: Spider-Man: Life Story

+Ultimate Universe

+On Earth-6160, the Maker changed the past so that Peter never got his powers as a teenager.
+In the present, he is happily married to Mary Jane and they have two kids, a teenage son named Richard and a younger daughter named May.
+After Peter receives the radioactive spider from Tony Stark to become Spider-Man, May becomes the first one to discover his secret after seeing him in their kitchen late at night.
+She promises to keep his secret from Mary Jane and Richard until the time is right and inspires him to change his black picotech suit into his familiar red and blue costume as the black suit frightened her.

 In other media

 Television

 A character inspired by Mayday Parker as Spider-Girl named Petra Parker appears in the Ultimate Spider-Man four-part episode "The Spider-Verse", voiced by Olivia Holt.
 She is a gender-swapped incarnation of Peter Parker / Spider-Man from an alternate universe.

 Film

-Two incarnations of Mayday Parker will appear in Spider-Man: Across the Spider-Verse (2023), with one being the infant daughter of Peter B. Parker and his universe's Mary Jane Watson and the second being an adult operating as Spider-Girl and a member of Miguel O'Hara's Spider-Forces.
+Two incarnations of Mayday Parker appear in Spider-Man: Across the Spider-Verse (2023), with one being the infant daughter of Peter B. Parker and his universe's Mary Jane Watson, voiced by Michelle Ruff, and the second being an adult with Heterochromia iridum operating as Spider-Girl and a member of Miguel O'Hara's Spider-Society.